Mr Jay, Owner Jay B. Bryan, Owner

 Education: Jay holds an B.A. from Duke University, where he majored in Economics and Public Policy.
 He also holds a J.D. from Duke University School of Law.

-Experience: After practicing law in Atlanta, Georgia, and Washington, D.C., for the past 21 years, Jay decided it was time for a change.
+Experience: After 21 years of practicing law in Atlanta, Georgia, and Washington, D.C., Jay decided it was time for a change.
 Becoming the Owner of The Goddard School® located in Sandy Springs allowed him the opportunity to combine one of his loves -- children -- with one of his dreams -- running his own business.
-Jay is very excited about getting the school built and filled with children, and making sure the parents take comfort knowing their children are being nurtured, educated, and, above all else, protected.
-Jay will be actively involved in the classrooms and the day-to-day operations of the School.
-Having three of his own children, Jay recognized the need and demand for a quality alternative to standard childcare.
-After extensive research, he decided to open The Goddard School located in Sandy Springs.
-He looks forward to providing an environment and the resources to give children the opportunity to become happy, confident learners.
+Jay's top priority is making sure the parents take comfort knowing their children are being nurtured, educated, loved and, above all else, protected.
+Jay is actively involved in the classrooms and the day-to-day operations of the School.
+Having three of his own children, Jay recognizes the need and demand for a quality alternative to standard childcare.

 Experience: In 2007, after spending nine years in the legal profession, Thonja started her childcare career as an after-school teacher for 25 students.
 Shortly thereafter, she was asked to assume the role of Assistant Director.
 While serving as Assistant Director, Thonja fell in love with the administrative aspect of childcare.
 Thonja joined the Goddard family in May 2008, and taught in the classroom for a few weeks before being promoted to the Director of Education at another Goddard School in Georgia.
 She still enjoys the classroom atmosphere and further honed her skills in the classroom this past Summer while agreeing to fulfill dual roles of teaching Summer Camp and serving as the Director of The Goddard School.
 Thonja also enjoys the dual role of Curriculum Coordinator and she has extensive training in Promoting Quality Programming for Preschools, age appropriate developmental Lesson Planning, and Sign Language.
 Thonja is excited about the opening of The Goddard School located in Sandy Springs and is looking forward to meeting our prospective families.
 Thonja says, “I love interacting with the parents and their precious little ones.”